The Pleiades were goddesses of the mountains and the consorts of Artemis.

 Their names were Maea, Electra, Taygete, Alcyone, Celaino, Sterope, and Merope.

 According to Apollodorus, the Pleiades were seven sisters created by Titan Atlas and his consort Pleione, daughter of Titan Oceanus.

-According to a myth, Orion, the son of Poseidon, was pursuing the Pleiades for five whole years.
-But in the end Zeus, the King of the Gods, took pity on them and transformed the Pleiades into doves, and then into a constellation of seven stars, the famous Pleiades.
+According to one myth, Orion, the son of Poseidon, pursued the Pleiades for five whole years.
+But in the end, Zeus, the king of the gods, took pity on them and transformed the Pleiades into doves and then into a constellation of seven stars, the famous Pleiades.
 The brightest stars of the constellation were named after the sisters.

 Electra also mated with Zeus and gave birth to Dardanos, the founder of Troy.

-Celaino and Alcyone both mated with Poseidon, the god of the Seas.
-Celaino gave birth to Lycos, and Ancestor of the Arcadians, in the islands of the Blessed, somewhere in the Western Ocean.
+Celaino and Alcyone both mated with Poseidon, the god of the seas.
+Celaino gave birth to Lykos, the ancestor of the Arcadians, in the Isles of the Blessed, somewhere in the Western Ocean.
 According to one myth, she was struck by thunder.

 Alcyone was raped by Poseidon and gave birth to three children, a daughter, Aithousa, and two sons, Hyrieus and Hyperenor.